rishig/zulip/README.md

 on ReadTheDocs.

 Feedback on how to make this development process more efficient, fun, and friendly to new contributors is very welcome!
-Just send an email to the [zulip-devel](#community) list with your thoughts.

 When you feel like you have completed your work on an issue, post your PR to the